Stay in Touch

 At Milltrust, in the 12 years since we set up our business in Singapore, we have sought to project an image of Sustainable Prosperity.
 Conscious of the challenges of the rapidly growing, youthful population of most of the developing world, especially South East Asia, we have sought to invest into companies, both public and private, that are respectful of the fine balance between progress and the protection of our finite resources, those that are leading on innovation and are respectful of shareholders rights.

-Through our partnership with WWF-Hong Kong too, our Climate Impact Asia program looks for companies that derive at least 50% of their revenues from decarbonisation, and have no glaring failings with respect to social and governance issues.
-We then use the fee income to fund conservation and biodiversity projects across Asia led by WWF, with the tangible results that bring immense satisfaction, such as the abolition of the ivory trade or the protection of threatened species.
+Our Climate Impact Asia program looks for companies that derive at least 50% of their revenues from decarbonisation, and have no glaring failings with respect to social and governance issues.
+We then use the fee income to fund conservation and biodiversity projects across Asia, with the tangible results that bring immense satisfaction, such as the abolition of the ivory trade or the protection of threatened species.
 Alone, we realise our efforts are modest, but think of what might be possible if more investors followed the lead of our inspired clients.

 So what’s next?
 With no private pension fund industry to speak of and a local mutual fund industry that is a mere rounding error for the giant asset managers and ETF providers, who now dominate the industry, institutional asset management is being leapfrogged in the region by wealth management, in much the same way that fixed line telephones were bypassed by cell phones.
 Asset managers have let down their investors, driving down investment returns by group think and passive investing.
 Meanwhile, deposits in Singapore private banks are ballooning at a record pace surpassing 3 trillion USD, with the APAC region now accounting for 36% of the global assets of Ultra High Net Worth Individuals.